 The trail winds through the districts of Back Bay, Beacon Hill, Downtown Boston, and Charlestown.
 Whenever you decide to step off the freedom trail, you are usually never far from a great restaurant or transit station.

-Go to the Freedom Trail page to read more about its location, tours, and important historic sites on the trail.
+Go to the Freedom Trail Travel Guide to read more about its location, tours, and important historic sites on the trail.

 Fun fact: Chinatown was built on a landfill, though this is no longer apparent.

 Cambridge is most famous for the prestigious Harvard University and MIT.
 Many stunning museums, architecture, and events belonging to these schools are well worth a visit.
 Cambridge also has The Longfellow House among other colonial sites.